 Associate Professor of Classical and Mediterranean Studies and History of Art

-Professor Tsakirgis teaches many courses at Vanderbilt that take a multi- and interdisciplinary approach to classical antiquity.
+Professor Tsakirgis taught many courses at Vanderbilt that took a multi- and interdisciplinary approach to classical antiquity.
 Following her research interests in Greek architecture and urbanism, she has taught courses on Greek art, the Periklean period of fifth century Athens, and the institutions of the Greek city.
-She also teaches courses on Alexander the Great in history, art, and literature and the Trojan War in history, art, and literature.
-She frequently teaches a first-year writing seminar on spectacle (drama and sports) in the Greek and Roman world.
+She also taught courses on Alexander the Great in history, art, and literature and the Trojan War in history, art, and literature.
+She frequently taught a first-year writing seminar on spectacle (drama and sports) in the Greek and Roman world.
 In 2010 she taught 18 Vanderbilt students on-site in Greece.

-Professor Tsakirgis serves the larger scholarly community and lay public interested in archaeology in a number of ways.
-She has been a long-standing member of the Managing Committee of the American School of Classical Studies, America’s first overseas research institution and recently was elected as vice-chair of the Managing Committee.
+Professor Tsakirgis served the larger scholarly community and lay public interested in archaeology in a number of ways.
+She was a long-standing member of the Managing Committee of the American School of Classical Studies, America’s first overseas research institution and was elected as vice-chair of the Managing Committee.
 Professor Tsakirgis served two terms as an academic trustee of the Archaeological Institute of America and for twenty-six years headed the Nashville Society of the AIA.
-At present she serves on the AIA Committee for Archaeology in Higher Education.
+She also recently served on the AIA Committee for Archaeology in Higher Education.
 Professor Tsakirgis has spoken across the country as a lecturer for the AIA and in 2008-2009 was the Joukowsky lecturer for the AIA.
-Professor Tsakirgis is a member of the board of the Conservancy for the Parthenon and Centennial Park, the non-profit organization which supports and raises funds for programs held at Nashville’s Parthenon and central park.
+Professor Tsakirgis served as a member of the board of the Conservancy for the Parthenon and Centennial Park, the non-profit organization which supports and raises funds for programs held at Nashville’s Parthenon and central park.
 In 2012, Professor Tsakirgis was named by Governor Bill Haslam to the Tennessee Archaeological Advisory Council.

-Professor Tsakirgis is the recipient of numerous research grants and in 2012 she received a Franklin grant from the American Philosophical Society to support her research and publication of the houses excavated around the Athenian Agora.
+Professor Tsakirgis has been the recipient of numerous research grants, and in 2012 she received a Franklin grant from the American Philosophical Society to support her research and publication of the houses excavated around the Athenian Agora.
 With some of the funds she traveled to remote sites in Greece to research the houses comparable to the Athenian examples.